brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

 small dense models.
 We reduce the model size by up to 99% while preserving 30% of the quality gains of the large sparse teacher.

-## Towards the future: tweaking and improvements
+## Towards the future: tweaking, finetuning and improvements

 ### 2022 [MegaBlocks: Efficient Sparse Training with Mixture-of-Experts](https://arxiv.org/abs/2211.15841)